RolfBremer/in-dexter/sample-usage.typ

     }],
 )

+// This marks the end of the range for the Entry-Key "Entries"
+#index(indexType: indexTypes.End)[Entries]

 = Index pages

 In this chapter we emit several index pages for this document.
 We also switched page